Shijia0366/ALBA_ClosedLoop_Control_v3/README.md

-# ALBA Step 9 — Closed-Loop Control Simulation v3
+# ALBA Closed-Loop Control Simulation v3

 MATLAB/Simulink implementation and numerical validation of the closed-loop control study developed for the ALBA soft robotic bladder-assist system.